RavanH/xml-sitemap-feed/readme.txt

 = Does this plugin ping search engines? =

 Google & Bing are no longer accepting sitemap pings.
-IndexNow is currently under development.

 = Do I need to change my robots.txt? =